OnChainDen/mls-contracts/README.md

 > [!WARNING]
 > The contracts in this repository are a "rough draft" whose only purpose is to reason through how Onchain Custody might be implemented.
 >
-> **This code is not production-ready, or even audit-ready, and should not be trusted.**
+> **This code is not production-ready, or even audit-ready, and should not be trusted.** It is not gas-optimized, tested, or fully functional.

 ## Onchain Custody Overview
 Onchain Custody is a new category of cryptocurrency custody.
 It is non-custodial and provides all the benefits of self-custody while being significantly more secure than all other forms of custody (traditional custody, self-custody, and MPC).